Why You Can’t Turn Your Mind Off Even When You’re Exhausted

 Why It Shows Up Most When You Try to Rest

-When you slow down, your system does not automatically know how to settle.
+When you slow down, your nervous system does not automatically know how to regulate.

 Instead, it stays active.